sphinx-doc/sphinx/doc/extdev/index.rst

    The application object (usually called ``app``) is an instance of :class:`.Sphinx`.
-   It controls most high-level functionality, such as loading config, initialising the environment, and the setup of extensions.
+   It controls most high-level functionality, such as loading config, initializing the environment, and the setup of extensions.

 **Environment**
    The build environment object (usually called ``env``) is an instance of